Entropy-Assisted Nanosecond stochastic operation in perpendicular superparamagnetic tunnel junctions

+Last, given the scalability appeal of perpendicular MTJs, and the drive for low energy operation, we compute dwell times for junction diameters from 60 to 10~nm to demonstrate that (sub)nanosecond dwell times can also be obtained at low field and zero currents.
+We use the parameters of stack 1 and vary the effective anisotropy from 100 to 25~kJ/m$^3$.
+The in-plane field is set to $25$~mT, so that $m_z\leq 0.8$ for all anisotropy values~\cite{sm}, to ensure electrical detectability.
+The results are gathered in Fig.~\ref{fig_4}.

+The energy barriers and the prefactors are respectively given in Figs.~\ref{fig_4}(a) and (b).
+The macrospin model is also shown in dotted lines~\cite{sm}, where the prefactor was derived analytically from Langer's theory~\cite{schratzberger2010validation}.
+Although the barriers coincide with the macrospin picture for $d\lesssim 40$~nm, the prefactor still differs from it by orders of magnitude down to $20$~nm diameter, due to the presence of nonuniform magnon modes.
+The mean dwell times thus reach the (sub)nanosecond regime for $K\le$35~kJ/m$^3$ for $d=60$~nm, to $K\le60$~kJ/m$^3$ for $d=$30~nm, and up to $K\ge100$~kJ/m$^3$ for $d\le20$~nm.

+In this work, we demonstrated a good agreement between mean dwell times measured in perpendicular SMTJs with 50 nm nominal diameter at negligible bias voltage, and theoretical predictions based on Langer's theory.
+The later yields Arrhenius prefactors in the femtosecond range for the measured junctions, due to a large entropic contribution~\cite{desplat_2020}.
+Under a perpendicular field, we found a case of the Meyer-Neldel compensation, where the prefactor scales like an exponential of the energy barrier.
+This is experimentally verified by the exponential dependence of the dwell times on $H_{\perp}$.

+Our fine-tuning of the effective anisotropy in our junctions, combined with the small values assumed by the prefactor, allowed us to experimentally measure nanosecond mean dwell times as low as 2.7~ns under a 70~mT in-plane field at negligible bias voltage--approximately 4 orders of magnitude shorter than previously reported in perpendicular SMTJs~\cite{bapna2017current,parks2018, funatsu2022local,kobayashi_sigmoid_psmtj}, and similar to values so far reported in in-plane junctions~\cite{hayakawa2021nanosecond,safranski2021demonstration,Schnitzspan_stt_joules}, with even lower energy per fluctuation~\cite{sm}.
+We also reached comparable values under an effective perpendicular field of $\pm10$~mT at larger voltage, mainly attainable through the effect of STT.

+By comparing our dwell time predictions to that of a macrospin model, we further debunked the common assumption of a constant Arrhenius prefactor in the nanosecond range, which yields dwell times over 6 orders of magnitude above our measured values.

+Finally, we gave theoretical predictions of (sub)nanosecond dwell times at zero voltage under a 25~mT in-plane field, as a function of junction diameter and effective anisotropy.

-These findings showcase the necessity for more sophisticated theories encompassing multidimensional magnetic processes, beyond the macrospin approach.
-They imply that the timescale of thermally activated magnetic transitions expands beyond the GHz-to-THz regime, even for dimensions assumed to be compatible with the macrospin picture.
-Our work hereby paves the way towards the implementation of THz-operating stochastic units for cognitive computing, promising faster SMTJs with scalability down to tens of nanometers using perpendicular magnetic stacks.
+By advancing the fundamental understanding of stochastic magnetization switchings in magnetic tunnel junctions, our work hereby paves the way towards the implementation of (sub)nanosecond-operating stochastic units for cognitive computing, with perpendicular magnetic stacks that can be scaled to tens of nanometers.

-Last, we note that properly understanding the equilibrium behavior of thermally-induced magnetization switchings in nanodisks is only the first step towards harnessing SMTJs for unconventional computing.
-Under applied currents, the dwell times of an array of junctions become coupled~\cite{talatchian2021mutual}, and the whole system is driven out of equilibrium, thereby unlocking new emerging collective phenomena at the nanoscale.